ajmorton/swen_tourney/README.md

 See [config/assignments](config/assignments/README.md)

 ## TODO
+- [ ] Updates to documentation
+    - [ ] Use cases - "I want to X"
+    - [ ] Document how to see what expected output looks like in Gitlab
 - [ ] Organise tourney code and assignments into a single repo
 	- [ ] add comment to assignments on how to adapt for a new assignment
 	- [ ] Add comments on private repos and adding @admin to them with an expiry date
+- [ ] Add "passed stage X" flags so that modification of .gitlab-ci.yml file doesn't allow invalid submissions to slip in
 - [ ] Refactor
 	- [ ] General directory restructure
 	- [ ] Move all state into one folder for easy updates
 	- [ ] Replace dicts with typing.NamedTuples (python 3.6.2 required)
 	- [ ] Keep removal of prior staged submissions?
+- [ ] Add deadlines to approved_submitters, submitter_extensions
+- [ ] Add a compile stage, break compilation logic out of verify_tests/verify_progs
 - [ ] Add shutdown message to shutdown command e.g. "Restarting tournament.
 Back in 5"
 - [ ] Update to traces?
 - [ ] Readme per module